Siddharthbadal/Course-Registrar/README.md

 (project is still in Progress)

 **Command line interface for course registrar**.
-Project allows user to perform various operation using allowed commands.
+Project allows user to perform various operation using command line commands.
 Course Registrar CLI is built with Python and mysql and also have used typer and rich libraries.
 Typer is a library for building CLI applications while rich is used to create highlighted and colored text and tables on the command line.

+Libraries used:
+    - Typer
+    - Rich
+    - MySQL Connector

 Files details in the Project:

     registrar.py: A file for commands. registrar.py has all the function used to create and perform certain commands.
-                These commands are work on different database functions to perform SQL queries.
+                These commands work on different database functions to perform SQL queries.

-    database.py: perform the database operation including creating connecting and initializing inbuilt dataset for the registrar.
+    database.py: perform the database operation including creating connection with mysql server and initializing inbuilt dataset for the registrar and creating all tables and triggers.

     ddl.sql: data definition query to create tables inside the database.
 In mySQL Temp tables are used and Triggers are created to meet certain criteria to enroll in the courses.